BardicDefense/purple-hack/spells.md

 #### Dispel Magic

-_Abjuration (R: Self or Short, D: Instant)_
+_Abjuration (R: Short, D: Instant)_
-This spell can end ongoing, non-permanent spells cast on a creature, object, or area.
-Each caster involved makes a dispel check: roll 1d6 + caster level, with the higher result winning (ties go to the dispeller).
-Magic items cannot be affected.
+All spell effects within range are unravelled, disintegrating in coils of coloured energy.
+Magic items are unaffected.
+Curses incurred by a spell are affected; those incurred by a magic item are not.
+Effects created by lower Level casters are automatically dispelled.
+If the effect is created by a higher-level spellcaster, each caster involved makes a dispel check: roll 1d6 + caster level, with the higher result winning (ties go to the dispeller).

-#### ESP

-_Divination (R: Self, D: 10 minutes)_
-AoE: 40-ft radius / 16 × 16.
-The caster can detect surface thoughts from one
-intelligent living creature.
-The effect is stopped by 2 or more feet of rock, 2 or more inches of any metal other than lead, or a thin sheet of lead (and so will carry through most doors).

 #### Fear

 _Enchantment (R: Medium, D: 1 minute)_
-Save: Very Hard (Will).
+Save: Willpower 17.
 AoE: 30-ft radius / 12 × 12.
-Chosen enemies in the area
+Chosen enemies in the area of
-of effect that fail their save drop anything held and flee from the caster by the quickest safe route; if cornered, they cower.
+effect that fail their save drop anything held and flee from the caster by the quickest safe route; if cornered, they cower.
 Targets must be able to feel fear (even instinctually) to be affected.

 #### Fireball

 _Evocation (R: Medium, D: Instant)_
-Save: Hard (Arc).
+Save: Dexterity 14.
 AoE: 20-ft radius / 8 × 8.
 LoS not required.
 The blast deals
 1d6 fire damage per caster level (max 12d6).
-Combustibles in the AoE are set alight, and failed saves force item saves (see p.
-21).
+Combustibles in the AoE are set alight, and failed saves force item saves.

 #### Gaseous Form